rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 **Worker nodes** host applications as containers
   - **container runtime engine** is needed to run the application components, e.g., Docker.
   - **kubelet** is an engine that runs on each node in the cluster and listens for instructions via the kube-apiserver
-  - **kube-proxy** runs on the worker nodes and ensures the rules ar ein place so containers can communicate
+  - **kube-proxy** runs on the worker nodes and ensures the rules are in place so containers can communicate

 ### ETCD for Beginners

-**etcd** is a distributed and reliable key value store that simple, secure and fast
+**etcd** is a distributed and reliable key value store that is simple, secure and fast
   - **key value stores** are mainly used to store configuration data that can be saved and retrieved quickly compared to tabular data
   - listens on port **2379** by default
   - **etcd control client** is the default client; it is the CLI for etcd